-► To set or change the home page of a project:

-1 From the main dialog box, click Home Page.
+- To set or change the home page of a project: - 1 From the main dialog box, click Home Page.

-The Set Home Page dialog box, shown next, appears:
+The Set Home Page dialog box opens:

 2 Select the URL of the page you want to use as home page and click Set Home.